-"Our technology allows an 18-year-old in Tel Aviv to play with Jimi Hendrix"
+"Our technology allows an 18-year-old musician in Tel Aviv to work with the likes of Jimi Hendrix"

 Aiode CEO Idan Dobrecki demonstrated the company's technology together with the Israeli musician Ivri Lider and showed hot it produces virtual versions of musicians that can be used to create music, with those artists receiving royalties from the creation.